LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

 -----------------------------------------------------

-The core nonlinear solver functions consist of two required functions to get the nonlinear solver type (:c:func:`SUNNonlinsSolGetType`) and solve the nonlinear system (:c:func:`SUNNonlinSolSolve`).
-The remaining three functions for nonlinear solver initialization (:c:func:`SUNNonlinSolInitialization`), setup (:c:func:`SUNNonlinSolSetup`), and destruction (:c:func:`SUNNonlinSolFree`) are optional.
+The core nonlinear solver functions consist of two required functions to get the nonlinear solver type (:c:func:`SUNNonlinSolGetType`) and solve the nonlinear system (:c:func:`SUNNonlinSolSolve`).
+The remaining three functions for nonlinear solver initialization (:c:func:`SUNNonlinSolInitialize`), setup (:c:func:`SUNNonlinSolSetup`), and destruction (:c:func:`SUNNonlinSolFree`) are optional.